Kaporos/Deezpy/README.md

 Deezpy generates the download directories and files and a `settings.ini` file in the directory from where you run the script, so it is recommended to run Deezpy inside a new directory.
 Beyond these, no other config files or temporary files are created.

 ## Logging in
 Deezpy needs to login to Deezer to function properly.
-Upon the first start, Deezpy promps you to login.
-It is recommended to make a throwaway account on the Deezer website.
-Deezpy does not support Facebook or family accounts.
-Deezpy saves your Deezer password in the settings file as a hex encoded string. **This NOT encryption!
-Anyone that has access to your `settings.ini` file could decode and retrieve your password.**
+Upon the first start, Deezpy promps you to give a userToken.

+### Instruction to obtain your userToken
+The userToken is obtained by logging in to the Deezer website.
+The next steps can differ per browser.

+#### Chrome
+1. Press F12
+2. Click Application
+3. In the left sidebar, click Cookies and then `https://www.deezer.com`
+4. In the table, in the row `arl` copy the Value

+#### Firefox
+1. Press F12
+2. Go to storage
+3. On the left side click under Cookies click `https://www.deezer.com`
+4. In the table, copy the Value of the row with the Name `arl`

 ## Downloading files
 You can choose between two options, download from a single link or batch download links via `downloads.txt`. `downloads.txt` must be in the same directory as `deezpy.py`, with one link per line.